 He has served as President of the Board of Directors of the National Independent Private Schools Association ( NIPSA ), the organization that accredits Kittredge School.

-This is Ms. Pon-Barry’s 14th year teaching and eleventh year at Kittredge.
+This is Ms. Pon-Barry’s 15th year teaching and twelfth year at Kittredge.

 She received her BA in Liberal Studies from Santa Clara University, along with minors in Spanish and Art History.
 She earned her multiple subject teaching credential and MA in Education from the University of San Francisco.